QiuJueqin/fast-openISP/README.md

 The ISP outputs will be saved to `./output` directory.

-The only required package for pipeline execution is `numpy`.

-`opencv-python` and `scikit-image` are required for data IO.
+The only required package for pipeline execution is `numpy`. `opencv-python` and `scikit-image` are required only for data IO.

 # Algorithms